Hollywood Dream – The Ride: Musical selections

 Riders can choose to play one of five tracks during the ride.
 At the time of the ride's launch these tracks included "Homebound Train" by Bon Jovi, "Lose Yourself" by Eminem, "Get Back" by The Beatles, "Osaka Lover" by Dreams Come True, and "The Wing Named You" by Kobukuro.
 They currently play songs such as "On Our Way" by The Royal Concept and "Can't Stop the Feeling!" by Justin Timberlake.
-As of December 2017, the English pop songs include "Live While We're Young" by One Direction and "Feel This Moment" by Pitbull and Christina Aguilera.
+As of January 2026, both Hollywood Dream and Backdrop currently play songs such as "Bad" by Michael Jackson and "Happy" by Pharrell Williams.

 The ride's musical tracks changes over time.

 Ride experience

 Riders approach Hollywood Dream within the Hollywood area of Universal Studios Japan.
 Admission is through four entrance options: general admittance, holders of Universal Express Passes, single riders, and "child switch".
 Child switch is designed for children with adults, where one adult takes the ride while the other looks after a child, both then switching roles.

 After being dispatched from the station the music of choice begins to play, and the train ascends a 44 m half-enclosed chain lift hill.
 As the train descends, it turns to the right and then proceeds over the first of many camelback hills.
 This hill navigates over the roof structure covering the park's Hollywood area.
 A heavily banked turnaround is followed by another camelback over the roof.
 After a turn to the left the ride track runs parallel to the park's Hollywood street, after which the train navigates over two more camelback hills, and is slowed as it runs through a set of block brakes at the top of another hill.
-After descending out of the brakes, the train enters a one-and-a-half turn upward-spiralling helix followed by another camelback hill.
+After descending out of the brakes, the train enters a one-and-a-half turn upward-spiraling helix followed by another camelback hill.
 A tunnel with strobe lighting leads the train into the final brake-run before it returns to the station.